-- Look for AAFCO approval.
-The Association of American Feed Control Officials review all commercial cat foods.
-If your pet’s food is AAFCO-certified, it will provide all essential nutrients and minerals.
-If not, you will need to look into additional supplements.
+- Look for food that satisfies AAFCO guidelines.
+The Association of American Feed Control Officials provides strict guidelines on ingredients and processes involving cat food.
+Seek an AAFCO label on your pet’s food which announces that the product meets these high standards.
+If not, you will need to consider additional supplements.

 - Count calories.
 A typical cat needs around 200 calories per day.
 It may be OK to exceed this if your pet is particularly active.
 Don’t starve your portly feline, though.
 This could lead to them becoming ill-tempered.